amgfernandes/amgfernandes/README.md

 # Biography
 I am an experienced data scientist fascinated by the analysis of data to extract valuable insights and create knowledge.
 I believe that knowledge and education empower people and improve our world.
 I love teaching and working in a team to solve complex questions.

-I’m currently working as Head of the Image and Data Analysis Facility at the DZNE

 “Education is the most powerful weapon which you can use to change the world.” -Nelson Mandela

 # Interests